 - A Squarespace alternative that offers similar functionality but just isn’t Squarespace.
 Lastly, you might be looking for something that’s not too different from Squarespace and still offers the ability to create a static website from beautiful templates.
 There are plenty of options here, too.

 We researched and reviewed a dozen different alternatives to Squarespace across these categories and picked a winner for each one.
 Here are the results.

-Squarespace alternative #1 – Mighty Networks: The winner for memberships, online courses, and community
+Best all-in-one for memberships, online courses, and community

 If you want a website builder with membership benefits and paid subscriptions, content and online courses, and even a Facebook group alternative built in (which gives you the ability to offer your content and a community on the same platform under your brand), Mighty Network is by far the most sophisticated option available.

 While a Mighty Network offers some features you’d expect from a website builder – like domain mapping and a beautiful design – the similarities to Squarespace stop there.

 A Mighty Network offers the highest level of ongoing user engagement and is by far the most “sticky” of Squarespace alternatives.
 It offers the broadest choice of features, including the option to publish visually-stunning blog articles, events, interactive polls and questions, and even the ability for members to add “quick posts” (similar to a Tweet or Facebook post).

 Unlike any other website builder, on a Mighty Network, you also have the option to create and sell online courses as well as run paid groups.
 You can just flip a switch to expand your website with new offerings and membership tiers without moving platforms or doing custom development.